 Vegetable Stock Pot(ContainsCelery, Sulphites)

-When your potatoes are cooked, drain in your colander and allow to steam-dry for 1 minute (you want as much water to drain out as possible).
+When the potatoes are cooked, drain in your colander and allow to steam-dry for 1 minute (you want as much water to drain out as possible).
 Return them to the pan and lightly crush with the back of a fork.
-For that decadent finish toss them in 1 tsp of butter (if you have some) and a pinch of salt and pepper.
+For a decadent finish, toss them in a knob of butter (if you have some) and a pinch of salt and pepper.

-Divide your crushed new potatoes and green beans between your plates.
+Divide the crushed new potatoes and green beans between your plates.
 Top with the tilapia and finish with a generous amount of tarragon sauce.
 Enjoy!